19 Jan 2018

 Should I Install Yosemite?

-As of July 2015, about 66% of all Mac users are using Yosemite.
+As of July 2015, about 66% of all Mac users were using Yosemite.

 Once you install Yosemite, it is difficult to go back.